Six-bit character code

-A six-bit character code is a character encoding designed for use on computers with word lengths a multiple of 6.
+A six-bit character code is a character encoding designed for use on computers with word lengths that are a multiple of 6.
 Six bits can only encode 64 distinct characters, so these codes generally include only the upper-case letters, the numerals, some punctuation characters, and sometimes control characters.
 The 7-track magnetic tape format was developed to store data in such codes, along with an additional parity bit.

 Types of six-bit codes

 An early six-bit binary code was used for Braille, the reading system for the blind that was developed in the 1820s.

 The earliest computers dealt with numeric data only, and made no provision for character data.
 Six-bit BCD, with several variants, was used by IBM on early computers such as the IBM 702 in 1953 and the IBM 704 in 1954.
-Six-bit encodings were replaced by the 8-bit EBCDIC code starting in 1964, when System/360 standardized on 8-bit bytes.
+Six-bit encodings were replaced by the eight-bit EBCDIC code starting in 1964, when System/360 standardized on eight-bit bytes.
 There are some variants of this type of code (see below).

 Six-bit character codes generally succeeded the five-bit Baudot code and preceded seven-bit ASCII.

 Six-bit codes could encode more than 64 characters by the use of Shift Out and Shift In characters, essentially incorporating two distinct 62-character sets and switching between them.
 For example, the popular IBM 2741 communications terminal supported a variety of character sets of up to 88 printing characters plus control characters.